tiramisu24/Morphe/README.md

 - Vanilla JavaScript for overall structure and game logic,
 - clmtrackr.js for face detection
 - `HTML5 Canvas` for DOM manipulation and rendering,
-- Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:

 `select.js`: this script will handle the logic detecting face and landmarks.
 `paint.js`: this script will handle logic on what to paint on the picture.